batic420/AzureLandingZoneConcept/README.md

 To find all modules that are currently available, I will create a separate `.md` file that will list them all.
 You'll just pick your module, add the necessary parameters to the `.bicepparam` file/s and you're good to go!

 ### Types 🦾
-I want to avoid having tons of parameters in the module files, thats why I created user defined types whenever it makes sense.
+I want to avoid having tons of parameters in the module files, thats why I create user defined types whenever it makes sense.
 This helps to create a clean codebase that also prevents you from omitting necessary parameters, using wrong formats and so on.

 You can have a look at all my custom types (exported or not) inside the `\types` folder.
 I will create a separate `.md` file for this section also.